Fundamental limitations on distillation of quantum channel resources: No-go theorems for quantum channel distillation

 where we used that $\M(\tau) \in \FF$.
 Notice now that $\id - \phi \geq 0 \text{ and } \< \id - \phi, \sigma \> \geq 1 - F_\FF(\phi) \; \forall \sigma \in \FF$, which means that $\frac{\id - \phi}{1 - F_\FF(\phi)}$ is a valid feasible dual solution for $W_\FF(\N(\tau))$.
 Using the fact that

 we then have

 which concludes the proof.

-The above reduces to the case of quantum states when the input and target are preparation channels, since this constraints any output of the transformation to also be a preparation channel. \end{proof}
+The above reduces to the case of quantum states when the input and target are preparation channels, since this constrains any output of the transformation to also be a preparation channel. \end{proof}